HealthInfo Canterbury

-Keep any vials or cartridges of insulin you are not using in the fridge until they reach their expiry date.
-Keep them away from the freezer and freezer coils, at a temperature of 2 to 4ยบ C.
+Keep any vials or cartridges of insulin you aren't using in the fridge at a temperature of 2 to 4ยบ C until they reach their expiry date.
+Keep them away from the freezer and freezer coils.

-Keep any vials or cartridges you are using at room temperature.
+Keep any vials or cartridges you're using at room temperature.
 Cold insulin may sting when you inject it and take longer to work.
-Four weeks after you have opened a vial or cartridge, throw away any left over insulin.
+Throw away any leftover insulin four weeks after you've opened a vial or cartridge.

 Before you use cloudy insulin, you need to mix it well.
-If you are using a vial, gently roll it between the palms of your hands or move the vial up and down 20 times.
+If you're using a vial, gently roll it between the palms of your hands or move the vial up and down 20 times.

-If you are using an insulin pen, turn the pen up and down 20 times before you use it, to mix the insulin well.
+If you're using an insulin pen, make sure the insulin is well mixed by turning the pen up and down 20 times before you use it.

-If you are using a syringe and draw up more insulin than you need, throw away the left‑over amount.
-Don't squirt it back into the vial, as this could contaminate all the insulin in the vial.
+If you're using a syringe and draw up more insulin than you need, throw away the leftover amount.
+Do not squirt it back into the vial as this could contaminate all the insulin in the vial.

 Always check the expiry date on the insulin vial or cartridge before you use it.